Experienced Los Angeles Theft Attorney at Your Service

-When to Consult with a Petty Theft Lawyer Los Angeles
+When to Consult With a Petty Theft Lawyer Los Angeles

 For example, in Los Angeles County, petty theft occurs when someone takes an item from the store and walks out without paying.
 However, a Los Angeles County prosecutor has to prove all the crime elements to convict that individual.

 These elements include several actions:

-- Taking someone else’s property
+Unlawful taking someone else’s property

-- Without their consent
+Without their consent

-- Keeping the property for any period of time
+Keeping the property for any period

 Our Los Angeles Petty Theft Lawyer Is Ready to Stand by Your Side

-If you are facing felony offense charges, make sure you consult with experienced criminal defense lawyers.
+If you face felony offense charges, make sure you consult with experienced criminal defense lawyers.
 At the Law Office of Christopher Chaney, you don’t have to face criminal charges alone.
 Our criminal defense attorneys will examine the facts of your case and come up with the best possible strategy to handle your legal issues.

 Robbery consists of using physical force or fear to steal something belonging to someone else.
-If a weapon is used or if the robbed person suffered severe bodily injury, penalties can be significant.
+If a weapon is used or the robbed person suffered severe bodily injury, penalties can be significant.
 The legal consequences of these crimes can be harsh, and that’s why it is crucial to reach out to a Los Angeles criminal defense attorney with enough experience in handling these cases.

-Those convicted of theft crimes can face different penalties, including jail time, large fines, mandatory counseling, or probation.
+Those convicted of theft can face different penalties, including jail time, hefty fines, mandatory counseling, or probation.
 It can be incredibly easy to violate the terms of your probation and land right back in jail or prison.

 What Is Mail Theft Los Angeles, California?

-According to the Section 1705 of Title 18 of the United States Code, responsible for the mail theft is a person who “willfully or maliciously injures, tears down or destroys any letterbox or other receptacle intended or used for the receipt or delivery of mail on any mail route, or breaks open the same or willfully or maliciously injures, defaces or destroys any mail deposited therein.”
+According to Section 1705 of Title 18 of the United States Code, responsible for mail theft is a person who “willfully or maliciously injures, tears down or destroys any letterbox or other receptacle intended or used for the receipt or delivery of mail on any mail route, or breaks open the same or willfully or maliciously injures, defaces or destroys any mail deposited therein.”

-The person responsible for identity theft uses someone else’s personal information to obtain something such as money or items they are not entitled to.
-Identity theft is typically charged as a felony, carrying severe punishment that can result in a federal sentence and include prison time as well as restitution to the victim of identity theft.
+The person responsible for identity theft uses someone else’s personal information to obtain money or items they are not entitled to.
+Identity theft is typically charged as a felony, carrying severe punishment that can result in a federal sentence and include prison time and restitution to the victim of identity theft.

 Being convicted of a criminal charge may result in harsh penalties, such as jail time and getting a criminal record, both of which have life-long consequences.
 Even if you have nothing to hide and want to cooperate, you should consult with a Los Angeles criminal defense lawyer before making any legal decisions.

 How Is Grand Theft Auto Los Angeles Defined?

-Grand theft auto in Los Angeles, California, is defined as the intentional taking of someone else’s car without the owner’s consent and with the intent to commit the crime and permanently take the car from its owner.
+Grand theft auto (also known as auto burglary) in Los Angeles, California, is defined as the intentional taking of someone else’s car without the owner’s consent and with the intent to commit the theft offense and permanently take the vehicle from its owner.

 What Are the Penalties for Car Theft Los Angeles?

-Those who are convicted of misdemeanor grand theft auto face up to one year in county jail under the California Penal Code.
+Those convicted of misdemeanor grand theft auto face up to one year in county jail under the California Penal Code.
 Individuals convicted of felony grand theft auto face from 16 months to three years in state prison.